engivan-oracle/developer/java-management-advanced-features/run-performance-analysis/run-performance-analysis.md

     ![image of start performance analysis](images/managed-instance-applications-start-perf-analysis.png)

 4. In the Performance analysis window, lower the **Maximum recording duration** for each detected running application to 2 mins.
+Click **Start** to submit the work request.

     > Note: Ensure your application runs longer then the duration specified.